13 Best Wetsuits for Kayaking (August 2026) Tested in Cold Water

 Frequently Asked Questions

-Do I really need a wetsuit for kayaking?
+Is a wetsuit or drysuit better for kayaking?

 What thickness wetsuit is best for 60 degree water?

-A 3mm full wetsuit or 4/3mm (4mm torso, 3mm limbs) works best for 60°F water.
-This thickness provides adequate insulation for 1-2 hour paddles while maintaining flexibility for efficient strokes.
+A 3mm full wetsuit or 3/2mm zoned suit (3mm torso, 2mm arms) works best for 60°F water.
+This thickness provides enough insulation for 1-2 hour paddles while keeping your shoulders free for efficient strokes.
+If you paddle slowly or sit still for long periods, consider sizing up to 4/3mm for added warmth.

 Can I use a surfing wetsuit for kayaking?